Dalia-Sh/ATUS-OnlineActivities/README.md

 ## Acknowledgment

-**This was my capstone project done in Spring 2017, under supervision of Dr. Tamer Abdou**
+**I would like to thank Dr. Tamer Abdou for supervising this capstone project during the Spring 2017 term.**